 Jordan Hull is an indie singer-songwriter originally from Dayton, OH—home to Guided By Voices, Kim and Kelley Deal, Dave Chappelle, The Ohio Players, Tommy James and the Shondells, to name a few…an unassuming pool of talent and DIY ingenuity.
-After guerrilla recording his first album in a series of apartments and office buildings in Dayton in 2008 on quarter-inch tape reels with Engineer Patrick Himes, Pat convinced the then 19 year-old songwriter to move to Nashville.
+After guerrilla recording his first album in a series of apartments on quarter-inch tape in Dayton in 2008 with Engineer Patrick Himes, Pat convinced the then 19 year-old songwriter to move to Nashville.

 Hull has lived in Nashville for the better part of the decade.
 Dropping in and out of school.
 Releasing a follow up album in 2012 on Philly label Ropeadope (Snarky Puppy).
 Traveling the country playing gigs anywhere that would have him.
 “It’s a charmed life,” he says with a smile.